MY SISTER’S RAGE

 Playwright and Director

-For Studio 180: My Sister’s Rage IN DEVELOPMENT Yolanda Bonnell (she/they) is a Bi/Queer 2 Spirit Anishinaabe-Ojibwe, South Asian mixed storyteller and multidisciplinary creator/educator.
-Originally from Fort William First Nation in Thunder Bay, Ontario (Superior Robinson Treaty territory), their arts practice is now based in Tkarón:to.
-They are the Co-artistic leader of manidoons collective, that they run with Michif (Métis) artist, Cole Alvis.
-In February 2020, Yolanda’s four-time Dora nominated solo show bug was remounted at Theatre Passe Muraille while the published book was shortlisted for a Governor General Literary Award.
-Yolanda was the Indigenous artist recipient of the Jayu Arts for Human Rights Award for her work and won the PGC Tom Hendry Drama Award for their play, My Sister’s Rage.
-Yolanda has taught at schools like York University and Sheridan College and proudly bases her practice in land-based creation, drawing on energy and inspiration from the earth and her ancestors.
+For Studio 180: My Sister’s Rage IN DEVELOPMENT Yolanda (they/she) is a Bi/Queer 2 Spirit Anishinaabe-Ojibwe, South Asian mixed performer, playwright and multidisciplinary creator/educator.
+Originally from Fort William First Nation, Ontario her arts practice is now based in Tkarón:to.
+In February 2020, Yolanda’s four-time Dora nominated solo show bug was remounted at Theatre Passe Muraille while the published book (Scirocco Publishing 2020) was shortlisted for a Governor General’s Literary Award.
+In 2022, her play White Girls in Moccasins, was produced at Buddies in Bad Times Theatre as well as at the frank theatre on Coast Salish Territory.
+Yolanda was the first Indigenous artist recipient of the Jayu Arts for Human Rights Award for her work and won the PGC Tom Hendry Drama Award for her play, My Sister’s Rage which was produced by Tarragon Theatre, in association with Studio 180 Theatre and TO Live, in 2022.
+Yolanda is also a Dora-nominated actor who has performed at theatres including Native Earth, Soulpepper, NAC, Factory and the Stratford Festival.
+Yolanda has taught/facilitated at schools like York University and Sheridan College and proudly bases her practice in land-based creation, drawing on energy and inspiration from the earth and her ancestors.

 Shandra Spears Bombay